Modelling Neutron-Star Ocean Dynamics: Solutions of Laplace's tidal equation

 is the \textit{Lamb parameter} and $\lambda$ is the separation constant we introduced earlier with Laplace's tidal equation~\eqref{eq:Laplace}.
 Effectively, Eq.~\eqref{eq:Eigenvalues} shows how the two eigenvalues $\lambda$ and $\omega$ become linked in the shallow-water approximation and the problem reduces to a single eigenvalue.
 However, it is important to keep in mind that the relation~\eqref{eq:Eigenvalues} only holds in the shallow-water approximation.

-In this approximation, $\epsilon$ is the favoured eigenvalue.
+In the historical shallow-water literature, $\epsilon$ is the favoured eigenvalue.
+This is accomplished simply by absorbing a factor of $q^2$ into the definition of Eq.~\eqref{eq:Laplace} and solving for $\epsilon$ instead of $\lambda$.
 Figure~\ref{fig:epsilon} shows the results (for $\lambda > 0$) of Fig.~\ref{fig:lambda} expressed in terms of the Lamb parameter.
 These are in complete agreement with \citet{1968RSPTA.262..511L} (see his Fig.~3).
 The left panel shows the prograde perturbations, which only include solutions of class~(i).
 The right panel shows the retrograde solutions, which include members of class~(i) and (ii).
 The solutions that asymptote to constant values at large $1 / \epsilon^{1/2}$ approach the expected \textit{r}-mode frequencies.

 In the shallow-water approximation, where all the mode features are determined from Laplace's tidal equation, progress can be made analytically, which gives insight into the solutions.
 (Indeed, this is almost certainly one of the reasons the two approximations, shallow-water and traditional, were adopted in the first place!)
 With the relation~\eqref{eq:Eigenvalues}, Laplace's tidal equation~\eqref{eq:Laplace} can be brought into the form \cite{1968RSPTA.262..511L}